 If you have ACRs

-Just about every ACR has this functionality except the Waikato Ultimate, but there is an upgrade for this.
+Just about every ACR has the functionality of applying a maximum milking time except the Waikato Ultimate, although there is an upgrade available for this model.
 Some models of Delaval and GEA may require a service technician to change the maximum time setting.
-If this is the case, choose a time from the start of lactation to handle peak milk and plan to change the MaxT time 2-3 times during the season.
-Make sure you contact your service technician if you have further questions.
+If this is the case, at the start of the season choose a time to handle peak milk and plan to change the MaxT time 2-3 times during the season.
+Contact your service technician if you have further questions.

-Some ACRs can take the cups off at a set point (point take-off) i.e. just before the teatsprayers and/or exit on bridge.
-If you have this capability, then setting the correct platform speed and maintaining it is extremely important.
+Some ACR models can take the cups off at a set point in the rotation (point take-off), i.e. just before the teat sprayer and/or exit on the bridge.
+If you have this capability, setting the correct platform speed and maintaining it is extremely important.

 - Use the list on your console to set the desired MaxT time from cups on to cups off.